OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 * Debugger protection
 * Screenshot protection

-## How to use OutSystems App Shield
+## How to use OutSystems AppShield

-To create a mobile app build with OutSystems App Shield to hardened security, do the following:
+To create a mobile app build with OutSystems AppShield to hardened security, do the following:

-1. Install the OutSystems App Shield component.
+1. Install the OutSystems AppShield component.
-2. Add OutSystems App Shield dependencies to your app.
+2. Add OutSystems AppShield dependencies to your app.
 Press **Ctrl+Q** to open the **Manage Dependencies** window.
 Enter `OutSystemsAppShieldPlugin` in the producer search field and then select all the elements in the right pane.
 Click **Apply** to add the references to your app and close the window.

     ![Manage dependencies](images/reference-appshield-ss.png?width=600)

-3. Optionally, configure OutSystems App Shield by editing Extensibility Settings in the module properties.
+3. Optionally, configure OutSystemsApp Shield by editing Extensibility Settings in the module properties.
 4. Publish the app.
 5. Create native mobile builds of the app.